 What I Expected

 Now to be clear, I am incredibly grateful that thyroid cancer usually has a good prognosis.
 It needs to be said because too many people often find it necessary to remind me of that fact.
 I am well-aware.
-Too often, we forget that people should be given the space to feel all the emotions that come with a diagnosis, feelings that should not be minimized.
+Too often, we forget that people should be given the space to feel all the emotions that come with a diagnosis, feelings that should not be minimised.

 So I went into treatment with equal parts resigned determination and cautious optimism.
 I had a plan and was ready to take on what came my way.
 I didn’t have too many expectations, but I did have enough of them.